RGB-WG/rgb.tech/content/use.md

   <a href="/software#pools" class="button button-secondary">Check pools</a>
 -->

-Install any of existing [RGB wallets] and start using RGB today.
+Install any of the existing [RGB wallets] and start using RGB today.
 Developers and power users can harness the power of RGB and work with the smart contracts by using [RGB command-line] or running an [RGB Node] on their home server or in a [private cloud].